nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores the meeting book data.
 * exposes an unmodifiable `ObservableList<Meeting>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores the connection between the person in the address book and the meeting in the meeting book. e.g. Tom and July both participate in the CS2103 Lecture.
+* stores the connection between the person in the contacts book and the meeting in the meeting book. e.g. Tom and July both participate in the CS2103 Lecture.
 * does not depend on any of the other three components.
 * (Some details are omitted)